 OBC, SC, ST | 55% | 82 |

-Central Board of Secondary Education releases the CTET 2025 application form online at ctet.nic.in.
-The last CTET 2025 application form date will be mentioned in the notification.
-Before proceeding to fill out the CTET application form, applicants should check if they meet the CTET 2025 eligibility criteria.
-After checking the CTET eligibility norms, candidates need to first register themselves for the CTET 2025 exam and then proceed to fill the applications.
+The Central Board of Secondary Education releases the CTET application form 2026 online at ctet.nic.in.
+The last CTET 2026 application form date will be mentioned in the notification.
+Before proceeding to fill out the CTET application form, applicants should check if they meet the CTET 2026 eligibility criteria.
+After checking the CTET eligibility norms, candidates need to first register themselves for the CTET 2026 exam and then proceed to fill out the applications.

 While filling the CTET online form, candidates have to upload scanned images of their photograph and signature.
-Once the application form of CTET is filled out, applicants can pay the CTET application fees depending upon their category via credit card, debit card, net banking, or UPI.
+Once the CTET application form 2026 is filled out, applicants can pay the CTET application fees depending upon their category via credit card, debit card, net banking, or UPI.
 Candidates who wish to appear for both the papers of CTET have to pay more than those who just want to appear for just one paper.
-The category-wise CTET 2025 application fee is provided below in the table below.
+The category-wise CTET 2026 application fee is provided below in the table below.

 Other Teaching Exams: